Frequently Asked Questions

 USCIRF analyzes religious freedom through the lens of international human rights standards, such as those found in the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.
 Article 18 of the Universal Declaration of Human Rights provides that “everyone has the right to freedom of thought, conscience and religion; this right includes freedom to change his religion or belief, and freedom, either alone or in community with others and in public or private, to manifest this religion or belief in teaching, practice, worship and observance.”
 As specified in IRFA, USCIRF examines the actions of foreign governments against these universal standards and by their freely undertaken international commitments.

-The International Religious Freedom Act requires the President, who has delegated this function to the Secretary of State, to designate countries that commit systematic, ongoing, and egregious violations of religious freedom as “Countries of Particular Concern” or CPCs.
-Pursuant to IRFA, USCIRF recommends countries that, based on its analysis, meet the CPC threshold and should be so designated.
+The International Religious Freedom Act requires the President, who has delegated this function to the Secretary of State, to designate countries as Countries of Particular Concern (CPCs) where the government has "engaged in or tolerated particularly severe violations of religious freedom," which is defined as "systematic, ongoing, and egregious violations of religious freedom."
+Pursuant to IRFA, USCIRF recommends countries for CPC designation to the Secretary of State based on its analysis.

 For countries designated by the Secretary of State as CPCs, IRFA provides a range of policy options (referred to as Presidential actions) to address serious violations of religious freedom, which can be waived by the President of the United States.